panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 The files are available to check out in the data/clir directory of the repo.

 Housekeeping: File encodings and tokenisation
-Since the data files we use is utf-8 encoded text, we need to convert the strings into ASCII by escaping the special symbols.
+Since the data files we use are utf-8 encoded text, we need to convert the strings into ASCII by escaping the special symbols.

 As mentioned earlier, we're going to build a CLIR engine consisting of information retrieval and translation components, and then evaluate its accuracy.